mbecker73/Backbone-Name-List/README.txt

 This simple JavaScript application creates a list of names rendered using backbone.js.
 The user can sort the list by dragging and dropping the names (done using jQuery) and when a name is clicked, the user is alerted of the value of the name clicked.
 Used as an introductory application to learning about backbone.js.
+The list is populated from sample data from a MySQL database.
+Live version of this code is available at www.matthewscottbecker.com/list.php.

 Developed by Matt Becker